You must be logged-in in order to download this resource. If you do not have an AOE account,

 See the course syllabus and Graduate Catalog for more details.
 Required Materials

-Computer with basic audio and video output equipment
+Computer with basic audio and video input and output equipment

 Internet access (broadband recommended)